Is Snapchat Safe and Private for Kids?

 - Snapchat Family Center—this tool is designed to give parents insights into who their teens have been communicating with on Snapchat, and who their friends are, while remaining respectful of their privacy and autonomy.

-- Safety Snapshot—this digital literacy program aims to help people use Snapchat safely by educating Snapchatters about privacy, data, security, and staying safe online.
+- Safety Snapshot—the Safety Snapshot digital literacy program aims to help people use Snapchat safely by educating Snapchatters about privacy, data, security, and staying safe online.

 - Updated privacy for under 18s—there are no browsable public profiles for users under the age of eighteen.